 Melissa Griese, BS

 Melissa is the Life Skills Coordinator at FSA Counseling Center.
 She received her bachelor’s degree in Criminology with a minor in Psychology from Indiana State University in 2006.
 Melissa has been working in mental health for over 15 years, 13 of which she was a Mental Health Care Manager.
-As Life Skills Coordinator, Melissa facilitate groups in local schools, the juvenile center and at the FSA office.
-She also work with clients one-on-one teaching a number of life skills such as anger management, healthy relationships and parenting.
-Melissa really enjoy working with our middle school and high school age clients.
+As Life Skills Coordinator, Melissa facilitates groups in local schools, the juvenile center and at the FSA office.
+She also works with clients one-on-one teaching a number of life skills such as anger management, healthy relationships and parenting.
+Melissa really enjoys working with our middle school and high school age clients.

 Abby Moody, MS, LMHCA

 Abby was born and raised in the Wabash Valley, spending most of her life in Knox County.
 Abby graduated from University of Indianapolis in 2019 with a Bachelor’s degree in Psychology.
 Abby then attended Indiana State University for her Master’s degree in Mental Health Counseling.
 Abby graduated with her Master’s degree in 2021.
 Abby is currently a Licensed Clinical Mental Health Counseling Associate (LMHCA) and is working towards full licensure.
 Abby is passionate about creating a supportive environment for her clients.
 She works with kids, teens, and adults on anxiety/depression, stress, and trauma.
 Abby also enjoys watching movies and spending time with friends and family.